yelloejp/Uni_Projects/README.md

 ## 2. Text classifcation

 One of big issues in natual language problems is to handle large scale datasets.
 Several approaches have been introduced to solve text classification problem but have not tried large scale datasets.
-The goal is to build graph-based text classification model by stochastic sampling subgraph to train the model.
+The goal is to build graph-based text classification model which can cope with large scale datasets.